microsoft/ps-rule/README.md

 # PSRule

-An GitHub action for IT Pros using the PSRule PowerShell module.
+A GitHub action for IT Pros using the PSRule PowerShell module.

 ## Disclaimer